Cordyline australis: Cultivation today

 C. australis is widely cultivated outside New Zealand.
 Here it grows at Torquay, Devon, England.

 Cordyline australis is one of the most widely cultivated New Zealand native trees.
-In Northwest Europe and other cool oceanic climates, it is very popular as an ornamental tree because it looks like a palm tree.
-Hardy forms from the coldest areas of the southern or inland South Island tolerate Northern Hemisphere conditions best, while North Island forms are much more tender.
+In Northwest Europe and other cool oceanic climates, it is very popular as an ornamental tree because it resembles a palm tree.Hardy forms from the coldest areas of the southern or inland South Island tolerate Northern Hemisphere conditions best, while North Island forms are much more tender.
 It can also be grown successfully in Mediterranean climates.
 It is easily grown from fresh seed — seedlings often spontaneously appear in gardens from bird-dispersed seed.
 It can also be propagated easily from shoot, stem and even trunk cuttings.
 It does well in pots and tubs.

 It grows well as far north as the eastern coast of Scotland, including the village of Portgower.
 It is more common in Southern England and in Ireland where it is grown all over the island.
-Although not a palm, it is locally named Cornish palm, Manx palm or Torbay palm.
+Although not a palm, it is considered a "pseudo-palm", and is locally named the Cornish palm, Manx palm or Torbay palm.
 The last name is due to its extensive use in Torbay, it being the official symbol of that area, used in tourist posters promoting South Devon as the English Riviera.
-Even though its natural distribution ranges from 34° S to 46°S, and despite its ultimately subtropical origins, it also grows at about five degrees from the Arctic Circle in Masfjorden, Norway, latitude 61ºN, in a microclimate protected from arctic winds and moderated by the Gulf Stream.
+Even though its natural distribution ranges from 34° S to 46°S, and despite its ultimately subtropical origins, it also grows at about five degrees from the Arctic Circle in Masfjorden Municipality, Norway, latitude 61ºN, in a microclimate protected from arctic winds and moderated by the Gulf Stream.